(Polls are open on Election Day from 6am - 7pm - Don't forget your Photo ID)

 Access online here the registration site available 24 hours a day to get registered to vote or view your Virginia voter record to update your registration, also see your polling place and election district information.
 Please note: The deadline to register to vote also applies to updating your voter registration address.
 Generally the deadline for registration is three weeks before a general election and shorter for special elections to fill vacancies.
 If your address change is not submitted to the office of the general registrar by the applicable deadline for the election in which you wish to vote, you may not be able to vote.
 Please notify the general registrar of address changes promptly here.

-The last day to request an Absentee Ballot by mail is: Tuesday, Oct.
-30th
+The last day to request an Absentee Ballot by mail is: The Tuesday prior to Election Day.